-There can be courses where students may have proficiency in the content from prior or out-of-school programs or experiences.
+There may be courses where students have proficiency in the content from prior or out-of-school programs or experiences.
 If a student seeks to enroll in a course and has not taken the required pre-requisite at Livingston High School, the student must demonstrate his/her comparable proficiencies to the department supervisor.
 Students may not enter into a course without successful completion of a required pre-requisite or department supervisor approval.
 Upon supervisor approval, students will be notified if they are permitted to enter into the requested course.
+While there are the requirements as per the NJDOE for graduation, please consult with your school counselor regarding your post-secondary program goals and specific requirements.